gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm sorry," Iffy said,
-wondering again as she did so why she was being allowed to roam free when Doctor Johel knew at least some of what was in her head.
+wondering again as she did so why she was being allowed to roam free when Doctor Johel knew at least something about what was in her head.

 Jeep shrugged.
 "Ain't your fault.